The 5 second version

 Eveline’s motivation for the endless and confusing changes of identity can only be guessed now, but it’s most likely this was a means to control her own destiny and maintain her independence.
 Perhaps it also explains why she preferred the great cultural melting pot of Brooklyn New York, as her home.
 It is highly likely that Saharet’s part-Chinese ethnicity, combined with the fact her parents Eveline and Benjamin Molony were probably not married, explains Saharet’s reluctance to discuss her origins very honestly.
 In the deeply race conscious societies Saharet was having such success in, to be of mixed race background could have meant the end of her career.

-She is possibly the same Eveline/Evelyn Campbell, “the Australian Sporting Lady,” who appeared in a rowing competition with a US woman in San Francisco in April 1893.
+Saharet’s mother is almost certainly the same Eveline/Evelyn Campbell, “the Australian Sporting Lady,” who appeared in a rowing competition with a US woman in San Francisco in April 1893.
 In a lengthy interview with The San Francisco Call on March 28, 1893, this Eveline revealed her daughter was on the stage, and by her comments clearly had experience of living in Melbourne.
 But lacking the rowing experience she claimed, she lost the competition and missed the $250 prize.
-Intriguingly however, it appears she also received at least $14,000 for a patented “child’s carriage” at the same time. (see Stanley P.331)
+Intriguingly however, it seems she received $14,000 for a patented “child’s carriage” at about the same time.

-Even in death Eveline managed to maintain fiction.
-When she died in Brooklyn, New York in 1936, Caroline Ramsay was acknowledged as her mother on the death certificate.
+Even in death Elizabeth/Eveline managed to maintain fiction.
+When she died in Brooklyn, New York on 11 March 1936, Caroline Ramsay was acknowledged as her mother on the death certificate.
 However, her father was listed as “Walter Besant”, here she had chosen the name of a well known C19th novelist and historian.
 Her real father, William Moy Ah Foon, was never acknowledged on any documents (nor Caroline’s second husband – traditional Chinese doctor, Lo Kwoi Sang.)

 Elizabeth/Eveline did not maintain any connection with her extended family in Ballarat.
 According to Mark Lepp, a descendant of Caroline Ramsay, the family knew she had gone to America, but nothing more.
 Caroline waited patiently for news of her oldest daughter, which never came.
 But its interesting that in far away New York, Saharet chose her grandmother’s name – Caroline – for her only child.